everest-engineering/lhotse/README.md

 `docker-compose up`

-This project uses keycloak for authentication and authorization. `docker-compose up` will run the keycloak container and expose it on the `KEYCLOAK_SERVER_PORT` specified in the `.env` file.
+This project uses keycloak for authentication and session management. `docker-compose up` will run the keycloak container and expose it on the `KEYCLOAK_SERVER_PORT` specified in the `.env` file.

 ## Running